Skip to main content

 BIOGRAPHY

-Guy Cutting is recognised internationally for his compelling performances and refined musicianship, with a particular reputation in the music of J.S.
+Guy Cutting is widely acclaimed for his compelling performances and refined musicianship, with a particular reputation in the music of J.S.
 Bach.
-A regular soloist with Collegium Vocale Gent and conductor Philippe Herreweghe, he has performed across Europe’s leading concert halls and festivals including La Scala Milan, the BBC Proms, The Philharmonie Berlin, Tonhalle Zurich, Elbphilharmonie Hamburg and the Concertgebouw Amsterdam.
+A regular soloist with Collegium Vocale Gent and conductor Philippe Herreweghe, he has performed across many of the world’s leading concert halls and festivals including La Scala Milan, Carnegie Hall NYC, the BBC Proms at the Royal Albert Hall, Seoul Arts Center, The Philharmonie Berlin, Tonhalle Zurich, Elbphilharmonie Hamburg and the Concertgebouw Amsterdam.
 Cutting is in great demand as Evangelist in Bach’s Passions.
 His interpretations are noted for their expressive phrasing, technical fluency and deep understanding of the text.